jbosstm/quickstart/rts/at/README.md

 Recovery
 ========

-An example which builds on the service quickstarts and demonstrates that web services which use RESTAT remain consistent in the presence of failures.
+An example which builds on the service quickstarts and demonstrates that web services which use REST-AT remain consistent in the presence of failures.
 Two versions of the quickstart are provided, the second version uses an integration API which simplifies writing of participants.